The NWT is open to leisure travel. See information on COVID-19 travel guidelines

 For a time, the community of Fort Smith was the administrative centre of the Northwest Territories.
 Remnants of this history can be seen during a town tour that includes Fort Smith Mission Historic Park and St. Joseph’s Cathedral, and during a stop at the Northern Life Museum and Cultural Centre.

-Fort Smith is poised on the edge of Wood Buffalo National Park, Canada’s biggest national park and the world’s largest Dark Sky Preserve.
-The Salt Plains are one of the reasons that the park was also named a UNESCO World Heritage Site.
+Fort Smith is poised on the edge of Wood Buffalo National Park, Canada’s biggest national park and the wowas rld’s largest Dark Sky Preserve.
+The Salt Plains are one of the reasons that the park is a UNESCO World Heritage Site.
 At the Salt Plains viewpoint, breathe in the majesty of the sweeping landscape.
 Then hike down and take your shoes off.
 Walk barefoot on the Salt Plains while Mother Nature gives you a pedicure.
-Taste the salt from a saline spring and look for animal tracks.
+Taste the salt from a saline spring and look for animal tracks - you'll be amazed at the size of bear tracks and wolf tracks!

 A 20-minute flightseeing tour departing from Fort Smith's airport gives you a bird’s-eye view of the town, the river and the Salt Plains.
 But, wait.
 There’s more sky to explore.